default-anton/dumpling/README.md

   end
 end

-# Every time you invoke the #get method you will get a new instance of the #class
+# Every time you invoke the #get method you get a new instance of the #class
 Dumpling.get(:users_repository) # => #<UsersRepository:0x00000000ebee20>
 Dumpling.get(:users_repository) # => #<UsersRepository:0x00000000e8a8f0>

-# Every time you invoke the #get method you will get the same predefined #instance
+# Every time you invoke the #get method you get the same predefined #instance
 Dumpling.get(:logger) # => #<Logger:0x00000000e281a0>
 Dumpling.get(:logger) # => #<Logger:0x00000000e281a0>
 ```